Frequently Asked Questions

 - 45 or more credits: 2.00 GPA

-Are there any negative consequences to withdrawing or failing from a class?
+What are the consequences to withdrawing or failing a class?

 What happens if my cumulative GPA or completion rate falls below the minimum?

-Students whose cumulative GPA and/or completion rate falls below the minimum at the completion of any semester or summer term will be placed on academic warning for the next semester or summer term of enrollment.
+Students whose cumulative GPA and/or completion rate falls below the minimum at the completion of any semester will be placed on academic warning for the next semester of enrollment.
+Failure to improve during the warning semester will lead to academic suspension.
 A description of the probationary terms can be found at http://bulletin.stcloudstate.edu/ugb/academic/standards.asp.
 Students on academic warning are required to meet with an advisor to discuss the terms of the probation.

 How do I get an override to enroll in an upper division core class before I am admitted to my major?